Ashish-Tiwari80/Inventory-management/README.md

-# 📦 Inventory Management Dashboard (Work in Progress)
+# 📦 Inventory Management Dashboard

 A modern inventory management dashboard built using **Next.js, React, Redux, PostgreSQL, and Prisma**.
 This project is currently under development and focuses on managing products, stock, and basic analytics.